LamininSolutions/mfsql-connector/source/getting-started/licensing-management/index.rst

 License types
 -------------

 #.
-Trial license
+Trial license:
-	30 days only.
+   - 30 days only.
-	Expires on license end date.
+   - Expires on license end date.
 #.
 Subscription:
 	1 year maximum.
 	Expires on license end date.
 	License is issued for a specific M-Files license.